sunfounder/picar-x/docs/source/view_vnc.rst

 **Login to VNC**

-You need to install the `VNC Viewer <https://www.realvnc.com/en/connect/download/viewer/>`_ on personal computer.
-After the installation is done, open it.
+Install `VNC Viewer <https://www.realvnc.com/en/connect/download/viewer/>`_ on a personal computer.
+After the installation is done, open the program.

 Then select **New connection**.

 .. image:: img/vnc5.png

-Input IP address of Raspberry Pi and any Name.
+Input the IP address of the Raspberry Pi and assign it a Name, like “My_PiCar-X”, or “Daisy”.

 .. image:: img/vnc6.png

-Double click the connection just created:
+Double click the connection that was just created:

 .. image:: img/vnc7.png

-Enter Username (pi) and Password (raspberry by default).
+Enter the Username “pi” and the default Password “raspberry”.

 .. image:: img/vnc8.png

-Now you can see the desktop of the Raspberry Pi:
+The desktop of the Raspberry Pi should now be visible.

 .. image:: img/vnc9.png

 .. note::

-    On the desktop of Raspberry pi OS, you can execute commands by opening a terminal.
+    On the desktop of the Raspberry Pi OS, commands can be executed by opening a terminal window.

 .. image:: img/vnc10.png